jpherbst/qot-stack/readme.md

 1. Host (Ubuntu 15.04, x86_64-linux-gnu) - Where you do your development
 1. Slave (Ubuntu 15.04, arm-linux-gnueabihf) - The actual BeagleBones

-Since the synchronization algoritnm is based on wired PTP, for the qot-stack to work effectively you will need a IEEE 1588v2 compliant network.
-The slaves have a PTP-compliant Ethernet adapter, and Linux supports hardware timestamping out of the box.
+Since the synchronization algorithm is based on wired PTP, for the qot-stack to work effectively you will need a IEEE 1588v2 compliant network.
+The slaves have a PTP-compliant Ethernet adapter, and Linux supports hardware time stamping out of the box.
 Our version of PTP is derived from the linuxptp project.

-Robert Nelson's ```bb-kernel``` project provides almost everythign we need to build a suitable kernel for the BeagleBone Black.
+Robert Nelson's ```bb-kernel``` project provides almost everything we need to build a suitable kernel for the BeagleBone Black.
 The idea will be to check this project out on the controller and build a kernel for the slaves.
-We will export this project alogn with the rootfs over NFS.
+We will export this project along with the rootfs over NFS.
 The reason for this is that we can NFS-mount it at /export on our host environment and cross-compile and install kernel modules and user-space applications very easily.

 So, to summarize, you will end up having this on directory (/export) on your central controller: